What Kinds of Spousal Support are Available in California?

 In addition to these factors, a large determining circumstance for spousal support following a divorce is whether or not a prenuptial agreement was filed before marriage.

 As with child custody, spousal support is often a disputed issue in any divorce.
-Whether you hope to receive spousal support or are looking to mitigate the impact spousal support payments will have on your financial situation after a divorce, speak with an experienced Riverside divorce lawyer.
+Whether you hope to receive spousal support or are looking to mitigate the impact spousal support payments will have on your financial situation after a divorce, speak with an experienced divorce lawyer in Riverside.

 Experienced Riverside and San Bernardino Alimony Attorneys Near You

 To start the process of determining your eligibility for alimony, you need to contact an experienced alimony attorney near you as soon as possible.
 The attorneys with Bratton & Razo have worked with couples and families throughout Riverside and San Bernardino Counties since 1989 and are primed to help you resolve your case as effortlessly as possible.
 All our attorneys are members of the Riverside County Bar Association and believe in doing what’s best for you and your family.

 We want to help answer any questions you have about California alimony laws and be the lawyers on your case.
 To talk to us today, call (951) 684-9000 or connect with us online to schedule your free consultation.